 p.
 698, note for he became a friend of Gandalf . . . : For a lengthy discussion of Gandalf in The Hobbit and The Lord of the Rings relative to Merlin in Arthurian tales, see Frank P. Riga, ‘Gandalf and Merlin: J.R.R.
 Tolkien’s Adoption and Transformation of a Literary Tradition’, Mythlore 27, nos.
 1/2, whole nos.
 103/104 (Fall/Winter 2008).
 The subject is also considered by Carl Phelpstead in Tolkien and Wales: Language, Literature and Identity (2011), pp. 81–5.

 p.
-702, ll.
-8-17: In Amon Hen 199 (May 2006), p.
+702, note for There is now no ship . . . : In Amon Hen 199 (May 2006), p.
 25, Helen Armstrong suggests that we quibble too much over Arwen’s phrase ‘There is now no ship that would bear me hence’: ‘Had Arwen been able to cross the Sea, she could have done so then, never mind the Havens.
 It seems likely from this and other context . . . that Arwen could not sail, will she or nill she.’
 This may be so.

 p.
 702, l.
 12 from bottom: The inner quotation marks are reversed in orientation.